stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 ### Summary

-We deployed our ICO conract that implements `ICrowdsaleProcessor.sol` and therefore making it compatible with WINGS DAO.
+We deployed our ICO contract that implements `ICrowdsaleProcessor.sol` and therefore making it compatible with WINGS DAO.

 Now, we can proceed to WINGS and complete all the required data.